fyngyrz/soyacro/README.md

 The macros, if used, are processed after the term expansions.

-If a macro is processing the content in any way that depends on the content -- such as doing math on it -- this can cause a problem in certain cases, because the HTML tags that surround the term will also be handed to the macro.
+If a macro is processing the content in any way that depends on the content &mdash; such as doing math on it &mdash; this can cause a problem in certain cases, because the HTML tags that surround the term will also be handed to the macro.